wavemaker/docs/learn/app-development/custom-widgets/prefab-with-partials.md

 ## Prefab Properties in Partial

-Access the general properties from the Main page by default.
-To access properties from a Partial, you add them from the **Config Prefab** section.
-Follow the steps below to achieve this.
+Like how you can access Prefab properties from the Main Page, you can access them from Partials.
+To create a property, go to the Config Prefab section and add them, as shown below.

 1. Go to **Settings** -> select **Config Prefab** -> switch to the **Properties** tab.
 2. From the **UI Properties**, add new properties.
 To learn more, see [How to add Prefab Properties](/learn/app-development/custom-widgets/creating-prefabs/#properties).